luisbocanegra/plasma-panel-colorizer/README.md

 > [!IMPORTANT]
 > This widget makes temporary changes to internal parts to the panel that aren't meant to be changed externally.
 >
+> Make sure you're using the latest version of the widget and Plasma to avoid compatibility issues.
+>
 > If you found a bug while using Panel Colorizer please report it [here](https://github.com/luisbocanegra/plasma-panel-colorizer/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) first, only report it to KDE after we conclude is a upstream issue or you removed the widget and can still reproduce the problem.

 ### KDE Store